Breast Reduction Ohio

 - Vertical (Lollipop scar pattern)

 When a modest amount of breast skin and soft tissue is to be removed, a vertical breast reduction is recommended.
-Two incisions are made: a circle round the areola and a vertical extension from the areola to the breast crease at the 6 o’clock position.
+Two incisions are made: a circle around the areola and a vertical extension from the areola to the breast crease at the 6 o’clock position.
 The excess breast tissue is removed and the breast is re-shaped toward an aesthetic result.

 The degree to which scars around the nipple/areola fade depends largely on patient skin quality and care.
 Scars fade over 12 months, and ways to optimize your results will be discussed at post-operative visits.